 It is a little larger than I was planning, but that just means that I have more tea to share.

-My husband also got the matching teacup and saucer for me.
+My husband also got the matching teacup and saucer for me (not currently available).
 It is nicely weighted and, again, I love the simple but elegant form.

 What have I styled it with?